-When families help children establish healthy coping mechanisms and healthy practices such a exercise and mindfulness, they are helping the individuals build resilience which helps the society have resilience too.
+When families help children establish healthy coping mechanisms and healthy practices such a exercise and mindfulness, they are helping the individuals build resilience.
+Furthermore, resilient individuals helps the society have resilience too.

 Families Teach Us Values

 When children are part of a loving family that teaches discipline and family values, they learn right from wrong and become ingrained with strong values.
-These strong values become the foundation of their identity.
-They’re so much a part of who we are that they teach us how to treat other people, respect ourselves, and find our purpose.
+These strong family values become the foundation of their identity.
+They’re so much a part of who they are.
+Our values teach us how to treat other people, respect ourselves, and find our purpose.

 Families Are the Strength of Our Society

 Strong families lead to strong communities and strong communities lead to a strong society.
 It’s a domino effect that starts in the home and extends outward into our communities.
-When we have strong family support, we are more likely fill our basic needs and be stronger more productive members for the continuation of society.
+When we have strong family support, we are more likely fill our basic needs.
+This allows us to be stronger more productive members for the continuation of society.

 As the International Federation for Family Development says, family is the, “environment where ethical and cultural values are achieved in a natural way.”
 Further, they state, “Taking into account the broad experience of our Federation in dealing with families worldwide, we see every day that family is where the vast majority of people learn the fundamental skills for life.”

 How do families benefit society?
-Happy, healthy families lead to individuals who are a contributing part of society while people raised in an unhealthy home environments struggle to be part of society and find their place in the world.
-The make up of the societal family units determines the values and actions of the whole.
+Happy, healthy families lead to individuals who are a contributing part of society.
+They have a support system to help build each other up.
+On the other hand, people raised in an unhealthy home environments struggle to be part of society.
+It hard for them to find their place in the world.
+They tend to struggle with social relationships and often substance abuse.
+The make up of the societal family units has profound effects on the values and actions of the whole.

 Strong, healthy, happy families are a necessity to society.
 They teach us how to be part of our community, give back, and be our best selves.
 When we can do that, we can build a strong society and civilization.
 In what ways do you think families have an important influence on society?
 Do you think the important functions of the family are clear to the younger generation?